|1930 - meetup|

 We have a row of 23 LEDs hooked up and working, connected to the sargon computer, where Python control software (rainbow or audio spectrum) runs in a dedicated screen.

 Our current plan is to switch to smaller control boards with better LED interconnect, and build a second ledbar row so that we can finally move the current one to the ceiling.
 As of June 2014, it was set in motion again.
 (All these changes should be hardware-only, firmware + software compatible.)

 Each glass block is illuminated by a single RGB LED node; 23 nodes are chained together with possibility of individual control.

 Each node consists of three LEDs (R, G, B) with sufficient luminiscence.
 Each LED is hooked to PWM-capable control for smooth brightness control.
 The node needs to hold the LEDs in stable position and direct most of the light at the glass block, also dispersing it evenly.

 The node chain needs to be hooked up to a microcontroller.
 The LEDs might require non-trivial current, so intermediate transistors are required.
 We need to PWM-control 23*3 = 69 individual outputs.

-The microcontroller will be connected to a computer (e.g. sargon) and some simple control software.
+The microcontroller is connected to a computer (e.g. sargon) and simple control software.